James Keys Wilson: Cincinnati

 Wilson was a "central figure" in Cincinnati architecture and "the leading architect of the city between 1850–1870".
 In an otherwise snarky 1867 account of Cincinnati in the Atlantic Monthly, Wilson comes in for plaudits as "one of the best architects in the West", and his work on the Plum Street Temple, courthouse, and post office in Cincinnati are noted.

 Other architects in Cincinnati at the time included Isaiah Rogers (1800–1896) who came to Cincinnati to help rebuild Burnett House hotel after a fire, and William Tinsley, who was in Cincinnati beginning in 1851.
 Local architects included James W. McLaughlin (1834–1923), Samuel Hannaford (1835–1910), and Charles Crapsey (1840–1909).
 Together they established one of the earliest chapters of the American Institute of Architects (AIA).
-Cincinnati was the 2nd Chapter of the AIA.

-Although Cincinnati's spectacular growth slowed after 1870, the work that continued included several buildings by Wilson.
+Although Cincinnati's growth slowed after 1870, the work that continued included several buildings by Wilson.